Ronnie434/Subscribely/README.md

 # Smart Subscription Tracker

-A modern, cloud-enabled subscription tracking app built with React Native, Expo, and Supabase.
-Track your recurring subscriptions across devices, manage renewals, and keep your data secure in the cloud.
+A modern, cloud-enabled recurring expense tracking app built with React Native, Expo, and Supabase.
+Track your recurring items and monthly expenses across devices, manage renewals, and keep your data secure in the cloud.

 ## 🌟 Features

 ### Core Features
-- **Subscription Management**: Add, edit, and delete subscriptions with ease
+- **Recurring Item Management**: Add, edit, and delete recurring items with ease
 - **Monthly Summary**: View total monthly costs and breakdown by category
-- **Renewal Reminders**: Get notified when subscriptions are about to renew
+- **Renewal Reminders**: Get notified when recurring items are about to renew
-- **Export Reports**: Export your subscription data as CSV files
+- **Export Reports**: Export your recurring item data as CSV files
 - **Statistics Dashboard**: Detailed analytics with category breakdown, spending insights, and renewal timeline
 - **Theme Customization**: Light, Dark, and Auto modes with system theme detection
 - **Onboarding**: Interactive tutorial for new users